LostSputnik/ieee-mipr-video-classification-challenge/readme.md

 | End-to-End CNN-Transformer [code (training + inference)](end-to-end-cnn-transformer.ipynb)                                           | 0.6905     | 0.6820      |
 | Ensemble (Weighted) (CNN-Transformer and Per Frame) (Selected Submission on Kaggle) [ensemble code](weighted_ensemble_submission.py) | 0.7560     | 0.6576      |
 | Pretrained-CNN + RNN [code (training + inference)](pretrained-cnn-rnn.ipynb)                                                         | 0.6280     | 0.6571      |

+Given the large size of the model weights, we did not upload them to GitHub.
+However, if required, we can provide the trained weights via Google Drive to reproduce the submission files.